Index

 If taste is recognizing quality, discernment is prioritization under abundance.

 But "good enough" is the trap.
-Discernment is the ability to look at that output and know which version actually fits — not just the codebase, but the system's philosophy, the team's capacity, the consumer's mental model.
-It's editing, in the deepest sense.
-Not fixing typos, but cutting the things that don't belong, no matter how well-made they are.
+Discernment is looking at that output and knowing which version actually fits: the codebase, the system's philosophy, the team's capacity, the consumer's mental model.

-Discernment is sifting through the arbitrary to find the work that will actually make an impact.
-And that skill becomes more critical as the volume of potential work increases.
+Discernment is sifting through the arbitrary to find the work that actually lands.
+That skill gets more critical as the volume of potential work climbs.

 The bottleneck is judgment